 - Applying scalp massages regularly drastically improves the overall blood circulation throughout your scalp, boosting your hair growth.
 A study showed that hair loss stabilization and increased regrowth were reported in 69% of 340 patients who have done scalp massages of 10 to 20 minutes twice a day for six months.

-This method is quite simple; you can gently massage your scalp using a massage brush or your hands.
-Applying light pressure to the skin for 5 to 10 minutes per day should be enough.
-Just make sure that you thoroughly wash your hair, hands, or brush beforehand.
+This method is quite simple; you can gently massage your scalp using a massage brush or hands.
+Applying light pressure to the skin for 5 to 10 minutes daily should be enough.
+Just ensure you thoroughly wash your hair, hands, or brush beforehand.

 Many famous and trusted natural remedies for treating hair loss are natural oils.
 Because usually, their rich ingredients contain a high amount of effective compounds, enough to gather the attention of researchers.